-- If the bleed condenser pressure control was not successfully controlled by reflux control, the spray valve CV12 provides a back-up pressure control means. - The spray fluid is the discharge (feed flow stream) from the pressurizing pumps and is approximately 54 C which is quite cold in comparison to the flashed saturated fluid at 204 C in the bleed condenser. - Bleed condenser pressure control by spray flow is not as desirable as reflux flow since the spray flow places an extra, unnecessary inventory load on the IX columns as the spray fluid is already clean.
-As a result, spray control is reserved for use as a back-up control means. - Spray valve CV12 is an air-to-open valve so that if the bleed condenser pressure rises above the setpoint, an increase in control signal is required to open CV12 more to provide increased spray cooling to reduce the pressure. - PIC12 is therefore a direct acting controller (i.e. increasing measurement, increasing control signal). - The setpoint for PIC12 is staggered or offset above that of the bleed condenser reflux pressure controller by about 200 KPa. - If the reflux controller is unable to maintain the pressure at 1.6 Mpa, then as the pressure rises to 1.8 Mpa, the spray control will also begin to act. - Usually, the spray control (which is very effective due to the 150 C temperature difference between the spray and bleed fluids), only needs to act for a short period of time in order to arrest the pressure increase and to allow control to be resumed by reflux control at the lower pressure. - The spray control is inhibited if the bleed condenser level is high (above 3.8 meters) to avoid forcing the bleed condenser solid (filled with fluid) and then pressurizing it to the feed pump discharge pressure (say 14 Mpa). - The spray control is also inhibited if the bleed condenser pressure is very high (above 5 Mpa) as the pressure control is obviously not working and the bleed condenser may well be close to (or returning from) being in the solid state (and there may be a bleed condenser level indication problem).
+- If the bleed condenser pressure control was not successfully controlled by reflux control of CV11, the spray valve CV12 provides a back-up bleed condenser pressure control means. - The spray fluid is the discharge (feed flow stream) from the pressurizing pumps and is approximately 54 C which is quite cold in comparison to the flashed saturated fluid at 204 C in the bleed condenser. - Bleed condenser pressure control by spray flow is not as desirable as reflux flow since the spray flow places an extra, unnecessary inventory load on the IX columns as the spray fluid is already clean.
+As a result, spray control is reserved for use as a back-up control means. - Spray valve CV12 is an air-to-open valve so that if the bleed condenser pressure rises above the setpoint, an increase in control signal is required to open CV12 more to provide increased spray cooling to reduce the pressure in the bleed condenser. - PIC12 is therefore a direct acting controller (i.e. increasing measurement, increasing control signal). - The setpoint for PIC12 is staggered or offset above that of the bleed condenser reflux pressure controller by about 200 KPa. - If the reflux controller is unable to maintain the pressure at 1.6 Mpa, then as the pressure rises to 1.8 Mpa, the spray control will also begin to act. - Usually, the spray control (which is very effective due to the 150 C temperature difference between the spray and bleed fluids), only needs to act for a short period of time in order to arrest the pressure increase and to usually allow control to be resumed again by reflux control at the lower pressure. - The spray control is inhibited if the bleed condenser level is high (above 3.8 meters) to avoid forcing the bleed condenser from becoming solid (filled with fluid) because then it will be pressurized to 14 MPa by the feed pump discharge pressure.